LSSTDESC/RequestForComments/README.md

 **Withdrawing an RFC**

-If the RFC cannot be adopted (by consensus, decision of some TBD decision making body, or decision of the Assignee), then you can withdraw the RFC.
+If the RFC cannot be adopted (by consensus, decision of the DCCCB, or decision of the Assignee), then you can withdraw the RFC.
 Assign the *withdraw* label to the RFC issue.

 **Implementing an RFC**

-You can choose to create a [new Project in this repo](https://github.com/heather999/RequestForComments/projects) to help track the GitHub issues necessary for an RFCs implementation.
+Create a [new Project in this repo](https://github.com/heather999/RequestForComments/projects) to help track the GitHub issues necessary for an RFCs implementation.

-Once all the GitHub issues associated with an RFC have been closed, the RFC issue can be labelled as *implemented*.
+Once all the GitHub issues associated with an RFC have been closed, the RFC issue can be labelled as *implemented* and closed.